ethereum/ethereum-org-website/src/content/glossary/index.md

 ### ommer (uncle) block {#ommer}

 When a proof-of-work [miner](#miner) finds a valid [block](#block), another miner may have published a competing block which is added to the tip of the blockchain first.
 This valid, but stale, block can be included by newer blocks as _ommers_ and receive a partial block reward.
 The term "ommer" is the preferred gender-neutral term for the sibling of a parent block, but this is also sometimes referred to as an "uncle".
-This was relevant for Ethereum when it was a [proof-of-work](pow) network but ommers are not a feature of [proof-of-stake](#pos) Ethereum because precisely one block proposer is selected in each slot.
+This was relevant for Ethereum when it was a [proof-of-work](pow) network, but ommers are not a feature of [proof-of-stake](#pos) Ethereum because precisely one block proposer is selected in each slot.

 ### optimistic rollup {#optimistic-rollup}